Congress demands transparency on PPP loans

-WASHINGTON (NEXSTAR) — There’s a battle happening between Congress and the White House over transparency on small business loans.
+WASHINGTON (WDVM) — There’s a battle happening between Congress and the White House over transparency on small business loans.

 Congress has sent hundreds of billions of dollars to employers during the pandemic to keep workers on the payroll.